PhilRW/reviews/content/posts/2024-03-09/index.md

 ## Conclusion

 I didn't think I'd be using these as much as I do.
 They're an everyday item for me.
 They alleviate the worry of spillage, which was my primary gripe with traditional ice cube trays.
 I would definitely buy them again, but only in a [clear]({{<amazon "B09VRH86S2">}}) color.
+In fact, I would never go back to traditional ice cube trays.
+That's how much I like them.